hanumantmule/Email_Classification/README.md

 pip install -r requirements.txt
 ```
 This will install all the libraries mentioned in the requirements.txt file.
+We have divided this application into **two** activities:
+1. Model evaluation and saving the classifier into the disk --> A file named as 'email_classification.ipynb' is present in the root directory.
+2. Front end using python web framework flask --> A folder named as 'Web App', contains the zip file of the web application code.

+**Note:** User need to save the model using the step 1 and then web application will use the saved model for prediction.
 ## Steps involved in implementation
 1. Understanding dataset
 2. Dataset preprocessing